Legislative Events

 Pharmacy Day at the Capitol (September)

-• The 2021 event will occur on Tuesday, Sept.
-28 on the south lawn of the Michigan State Capitol building in Lansing.
+• The 2024 event will take place on Tuesday, Sept.
+10, on the south lawn of the Michigan State Capitol building in Lansing.